Key Takeaways

 “I pay all this money for insurance, and as soon as I submit a claim, my insurance premium skyrockets.”

 Is this always true?
 Of course not.
 Is submitting a claim to your insurance company somewhat of a double-edged sword?
 My opinion is that it’s not…but you could make the argument.
 So that begs the question, how does the common business owner know when to turn to their insurance for coverage?
 The short answer is, turn to your insurance broker for guidance.
-But it’s important for policyholders to have a working knowledge of how insurance companies view the relationship between claims and policy premiums.
+But it’s important for policyholders to have a working knowledge of how insurance companies view the relationship between retained losses insurance and policy premiums.

 Dealing with Risk: What insurance companies look at